covid19-bh-machine-learning/master/report/paper.md

 |:--:|
 | *Distance tree from the best model, visualized using Interactive Tree Of Life (iTOL) ([@letunic_2019_interactive]).* |

 As expected SARS-CoV-2 has as nearest neighbours: Pangolin coronavirus [@lam_2020_identifying], SARS-Co-V, and Bat coronavirus.
-Unexpectedly, and this is worth pointing out: Porcine Deltacoronavirus, Sparrow Deltacoronavirus, and Murine Cov.

-The porcine Deltacoronavirus has been seen as related to Sars-Cov in a recent study [@boley_2020_porcine], while the sparrow deltacoronavirus has been pointed out by a less recent paper [@li_2018_broad].
+There are not apparent unexpected neighbours, and the most distant species from SARS-CoV-2 is the porcine Deltacoronavirus, which actually has been seen as related to SARS-Co-V in a recent study [@boley_2020_porcine].
+A possible explanation for these discrepancy could be attributed to the distance metric used in the evaluation of the tree,  which not incorporate the "importance" of each node in the tree.
+More studies are needed to explore more sensible distance metric, and the resulting best phylogenetic trees.

 # Conclusion